DOTS is coming to Cell Culture! January 2025 - Subscribe to our Newsletter for Updates

 Overview

-Monitor biomass and growth rates in your bioprocess with high resolution using the CGQ.
+Monitor biomass and growth rates in your shake flask bioprocess with high resolution using the CGQ.
 Optical biomass measurements are based on backscattered light detection without the use of integrated sensors.
 Simply install the sensor plate under the shake flask and monitor the biomass through the vessel floor.
 Follow the growth of your cultures in real-time to gain actionable insights into your strain’s growth behavior.

 Key Features